He won't rest until he's killed the entire Marvel Universe

 - Artistic License: Even for the series' rather loose standards.
 When the Punisher goes after Deadpool, he has the barrel of his rifle sticking several feet out the window.
 As the film Shooter pointed out, this is a really bad idea, given that it's much more visible, and increases the risk of light off the scope being seen.
-Which, in fact, we actually see happening.
-This is not a mistake an experienced veteran Force Recon Marine - which both Frank and Swagger are - would do.
+Which, in fact, is actually seen happening.
+This is not a mistake an experienced veteran Force Recon Marine—which both Frank and Swagger are—would make.

 - Bears Are Bad News: Subverted with Pandapool.